concrete5cojp/git-Webhooks-Auto-Deploy-PHP-Script/README.md

 ## Step 3: Test URL & register it to your git webhook.

 - If everything goes successfully, it will print out webhook URL.
+- Take the webhook URL, open it in your browser.
+Check the log if the git deployment went successfully.
-- Register the URL to your GitHub, Bitbucket, GitLab, Backlog and other services webhook URL.
+- Register the URL to your GitHub, Bitbucket, GitLab, Backlog and other services as a webhook URL.
 - Copy the wiki at the end, and distribute it to yout team.

 ## How to set-it up